Blue Comet

-The Blue Comet was a named passenger train operated by Central Railroad of New Jersey from 1929 to 1941 between the New York metropolitan area and Atlantic City.
+The Blue Comet was a named passenger train operated by Central Railroad of New Jersey (CNJ) from 1929 to 1941 between the New York metropolitan area and Atlantic City.

-Designed by Central Railroad of New Jersey (CNJ) president R.B.
+Designed by CNJ president R.B.
 White in 1928, this train whisked passengers from Communipaw Terminal in Jersey City to Atlantic City, making the total trip from Manhattan (via ferry to the Jersey City terminal) to Atlantic City in three hours.
-The Blue Comet would take NY&LB trackage to Red Bank, then follow the Southern Division Main Line to Winslow Junction, where it would travel over the Atlantic City Railroad's tracks to Atlantic City.
+The Blue Comet would travel via the CNJ-co-owned New York and Long Branch Railroad to Red Bank, then follow the CNJ Southern Division Main Line to Winslow Junction, where it would travel over the Atlantic City Railroad's tracks to Atlantic City.

-The colors chosen for the Blue Comets locomotive and passenger cars were ultramarine and Packard Blue, for the sea, cream, for the sandy coastal beaches, and nickel.
-The tickets for the train were blue, the dining car chairs were upholstered in blue linen, and the porters were dressed in blue as well.
+The colors chosen for the Blue Comet's locomotive and passenger cars were ultramarine and Packard Blue, for the sea, cream, for the sandy coastal beaches, and nickel.
+The tickets for the train were blue, the dining car chairs were upholstered in blue linen and the porters were dressed in blue as well.
 The locomotive was capable of 100 miles per hour, and the railroad claimed the train itself was the first east of the Mississippi to be equipped with roller bearings for easy starting and stopping.

 History

-Inaugurated on February 21, 1929, the Blue Comet was designed to provide coach passengers with deluxe equipment, accommodations, and service at a regular coach fare.
+Inaugurated on February 21, 1929, the Blue Comet was designed to provide coach passengers with deluxe equipment, accommodations and service at a regular coach fare.
 The first revenue passengers to board the CNJ's new flagship at Communipaw Terminal were Miss Beatrice Winter and Miss Helen Lewis of New York.
 As the Blue Comet made its way to Atlantic City, it was put on display for patrons, railfans, and local residents to see and inspect.

 Thousands of spectators along the line came to see the new train.
 This was due in part to a clever ad campaign via radio and newspaper which spurred public interest.
 Following its first arrival in Atlantic City, a formal dinner was held for railroad officials at the Hotel Dennis.
-The Blue Comet was published in several periodicals and trade magazines such as Railway Age (March 1929), Fortune (the first issue in February, 1930), The Modelmaker, and several advertisements for ELESCO Superheaters and Feedwater Heaters.
+The Blue Comet was published in several periodicals and trade magazines such as Railway Age (March 1929), Fortune (the first issue in February 1930), The Modelmaker, and several advertisements for ELESCO superheaters and feedwater heaters.
 Periodic articles about the train appeared in The New York Times, The Philadelphia Inquirer, and local papers such as the Red Bank Register.

-It was featured in a British 1937 Gallaher Ltd collection of tobacco cards entitled "Trains of the World."
-Billed as the "Seashore's Finest Train", it was dubbed a "Symphony in Blue."
-Lionel founder Joshua Lionel Cowen was among those who frequently rode the Blue Comet.
+It was featured in a British 1937 Gallaher Ltd. collection of tobacco cards entitled "Trains of the World".
+Billed as the "Seashore's Finest Train", it was dubbed a "Symphony in Blue".
+Lionel Trains founder Joshua Lionel Cowen was among those who frequently rode the Blue Comet.
 Inspired by the train's elegant beauty, speed and the sublime power of its towering locomotive, Lionel offered a standard gauge model of the train in 1930.
 This gave the train and Lionel an almost mythical quality.

 There were three factors behind the creation of the Blue Comet: